Morzeux/Dotfiles/README.md

 # Dotfiles
-My personal dotfiles and configurations for my installed Arch and Gentoo distributions.
+My personal dotfiles and configurations for my installed Arch, Gentoo and Ubuntu distributions.

 Gentoo config is for my Virtualboxed Gentoo which is hosted in my Lenovo E540 Laptop.